 First start browning the beef and chop up the ground beef finely as it cooks.
 While that is initially cooking chop up the onion and add to the beef when it’s almost finished.
-I like to chop up my onion finely for this sauce and using this Slap Chopper makes it easy and quick.
+I like to chop up my onion finely for this sauce and using this Slap Chopper from Amazon makes it quick and easy.
 Then while those both finish cooking you can measure out the rest of the ingredients.
 I personally like to let the hamburger and onion really brown up; it will soften when simmering in the sauce later.
 Then add the garlic in for about the last minute of cooking.
 Both things I think add even more flavor.

 Then, add the tomato sauce, tomato paste, seasonings, and sugar and bring the mixture to a light boil for a minute.
 Be careful of bubbling splatters!
 Add water, cover pot and turn heat down to a low simmer for 30 minutes or longer, to really bring out the flavor.
 The longer you simmer it, the more the flavors will blend together and intensify.
 Also the longer it simmers the thicker it will be.
 If it gets to thick just add a little more water.